Lend-AI/lendai-amplify-home-assignment/README.md

 2. Get started with AWS Amplify + Angular: [Getting started - Angular - AWS Amplify Docs](https://docs.amplify.aws/start/q/integration/angular/)
 3. Create and build the Data Model (based on Amazon DynamoDB) for the Hotel Reservations Management App, the app should support the following functions:
-   a.
-Add a new Hotel with an address and image.
+   1. Add a new Hotel with an address and image.
-   b.
-Add a Room Type for the Hotel, with the number of rooms available for that type.
+   2. Add a Room Type for the Hotel, with the number of rooms available for that type.
-   c.
-Book a reservation for a Hotel room for a client with a specific date.
+   3. Book a reservation for a Hotel room for a client with a specific date.
-   d.
-See all the Hotels in a Google Map component.
+   4. See all the Hotels in a Google Map component.
-   e.
-Search for a Hotel and see the result in a grid view with the Hotel image and name.
+   5. Search for a Hotel and see the result in a grid view with the Hotel image and name.
 4. The following restrictions should apply to the data model:
-   a.
-A client can't book two rooms on the same date, a message should appear on screen to indicate that.
+     1. A client can't book two rooms on the same date, a message should appear on screen to indicate that.
-   b.
-A client can't book a room of a specific type where all the rooms are already booked, a message should appear on screen to indicate that.
+     2. A client can't book a room of a specific type where all the rooms are already booked, a message should appear on screen to indicate that.
 5. Create a Dashboard which consists of the following reports:
-   a.
-Show the number of reservations created each day in total across all hotels.
+     1. Show the number of reservations created each day in total across all hotels.
-   b.
-Show the top hotels by the amount of reservations assigned to each of them.
+     2. Show the top hotels by the amount of reservations assigned to each of them.

 ## Notes